-Consolodate Year 3, plus make pencil and charcoal studies of people in action.

-Build on the concepts of scale and proportion.

-Encourage more accurate drawings of whole people, building on their work on facial features to include proportion, placement and shape of body.

-Look at and discuss the similarities and differences with real life figures and the representation of Egyptian gods and goddesses from wall paintings.

-Drawing from direction

-Build on work on facial detail and proportion.
-Look at Egyptian death masks.

-Identify and draw the effect of light/shadows on a surface, on objects and people Work on a variety of scales
+- As Year 3, plus make pencil and charcoal studies of people in action. - Build on the concepts of scale and proportion. - Encourage more accurate drawings of whole people, building on their work on facial features to include proportion, placement and shape of body. - Look at and discuss the similarities and differences with real life figures and the representation of Egyptian gods and goddesses from wall paintings.
+A4(wrist movement), larger (to involve development of arm and upper body movement and visual perceptions). - Drawing from direction - Build on work on facial detail and proportion.
+Look at Egyptian death masks. - Identify and draw the effect of light (shadows) on a surface, on objects and people - Work on a variety of scales

-Computer generated drawings. - Sketch Up - Egyptian Temples

-Suggested Links:
+Suggested Artists: